iamtheblackunicorn/bus/README.md

 C:\blackunicorn\bin
 ```

-Save that and quit the System settings.
+Save that and quit the "System Settings".
 After having done that, go to the File Explorer and create a directory called `blackunicorn` in `C:\` and in `blackunicorn` a directory called `bin`.

 ## Usage